RediSearch/RediSearch/docs/Query_Syntax.md

 1. As prefixes can be expanded into many many terms, use them with caution.
 There is no magic going on, the expansion will create a Union operation of all suffixes.

-2. As a protective measure to avoid selecting too many terms, and block redis, which is single threaded, there are two limitations on prefix matching:
+2. As a protective measure to avoid selecting too many terms, and block redis, which is single threaded, there are three limitations on prefix matching:

   * Prefixes are limited to 2 letters or more.
 You can change this number by using the `MINPREFIX` setting on the module command line.

   * Expansion is limited to 200 terms or less.
 You can change this number by using the `MAXEXPANSIONS` setting on the module command line.

+  * First term found is used for scoring and highlighting.
+You can change this behavior by using the `UNIONQUICKEXIT` setting on the module command line.

 3. Prefix matching fully supports Unicode and is case insensitive.